AndrewKeig/supermyx/readme.md

 - work queues
 - publish subscribe

-By default supermyx uses the rabbitmq extension `publisher confirms`, and can be configured to use acks.
+By default supermyx uses the rabbitmq extension `publisher confirms`, and is configured to use acks.

 supermyx will emit logs at various intervals; so you can setup a handler listening to `amqp-log`.